GarryKAB/FDF_WeThinkCode/README.md

 ![screenshots](/screenshots/mars.png?raw=true)

 ## Running and compiling
 Run `make` and an executable will compile.
-This is currently only rested on OS X Run the program with `./fdf [map]`.
+This is currently only tested on OS X Run the program with `./fdf [map]`.
 There are some maps provided in the maps directory.
 The following maps are used in the screenshots above:
 * `maps/42.fdf`